 Students who plan to study abroad for the Fall should still take part in the Lottery (or another category below) to pick a backup room in case their plans change.

-Students who choose not to return to campus housing (or do not complete the registration form before the deadline) will lose their guarantee of campus housing for the future.
+Students who choose not to return to campus housing (or do not complete the Intent Form before the deadline) will lose their guarantee of campus housing for the future.
 If they later wish to apply for campus housing, they would be on the non-Guaranteed Wait List.

 Most students will take part in the Barnard Housing Lottery to pick rooms for next year (see Housing Lottery for more info).

-Students with diagnosed disabilities and/or medical conditions who may need a housing accommodation should submit a Pre-Lottery Accommodation Request to CARDS to secure a room assignment (see Accommodation Requests for more info).
+Students with diagnosed disabilities and/or medical conditions who may need a housing accommodation should submit a Pre-Lottery Accommodation Request to CARDS to secure a room assignment.

 Rising-Seniors only may also register at Columbia to be part of a group for the CU Lottery (see Housing Exchange for more info).

 These students will be able to take part in the Barnard 123 Lottery as an individual to pick a "back-up" room (in case they aren't able to pick at Columbia).
 These students may not take part in the 4, 5, or 6 Lottery or be part of a group for the 123 Lottery.

 Students in Greek Chapters that are part of the Housing Exchange may live in their chapter house at Columbia (see Housing Exchange for more info).

 Columbia Special Interest Communities (SICs)#

 Students may apply for specific Columbia Special Interest Communities (SICs) that have allowances for Barnard students (see Housing Exchange for more info).